dowdiness/scheme-in-haskell/README.md

 Scheme written in haskell based on [Write Yourself a Scheme in 48 hours](https://en.wikibooks.org/wiki/Write_Yourself_a_Scheme_in_48_Hours)

-Only implemented by chapter 4
+Only implemented by chapter 8

+## TODO

+- [ ] IO Primitives and File I/O
+- [ ] Standard Library for Scheme
+- [ ] Configuration to load Standard Library

 ## Usage